7 new COVID-19 cases reported…. Latest stats from Meigs, Mason, Gallia - Pomeroy Daily Sentinel

 Mason County

-DHHR reported 2,026 total cases (since March 2020) for Mason County in the 10 a.m. update on Monday, one more than Friday.
-Of those, 1,969 are confirmed cases and 57 are probable cases (one additional).
+DHHR reported 2,030 total cases (since March 2020) for Mason County in the 10 a.m. update on Wednesday, five more than Tuesday.
+Of those, 1,971 are confirmed cases (2 additional) and 59 are probable cases (three additional).
 DHHR has reported 37 deaths in Mason County, one new.

 Case numbers per age group reported by DHHR are as follows: